 Varicocele is the most common surgically treatable cause of male infertility.
-Surgical reduction of varicocele may result in increased probability of conception.
+Surgical reduction of varicocele may result in an increased probability of conception.

-Successful treatment of the infections of the scrotum will result in increase in the number of healthy sperm production.
+Successful treatment of the infections of the scrotum will result in an increase in the number of healthy sperm production.